Nyx-Loma/sturdy-guacamole/DEPLOYMENT_WORKFLOW.md

 ## Overview

-This document describes the production-grade deployment pipeline for Sanctum Platform.
+This document describes the production-grade deployment pipeline for **Sanctum Chat** - an end-to-end encrypted messaging platform.
 The workflow ensures that **only battle-tested code reaches production** via automated gates and nightly smoke tests.

 ## Branch Strategy